WPBeginner

 To make sure your site performs well, you need to optimize WordPress performance and speed.

-As your site grows you will run out of shared hosting resources.
-In that case, you will need to upgrade to a managed WordPress hosting or VPS hosting.
+As your site grows, you will run out of shared hosting resources.
+In that case, you will need to upgrade to managed WordPress hosting or VPS hosting.

-We hope this article helped you learn how to easily create a micro-job site in WordPress.
-You may also want to see our guide on how to increase your website traffic.
+We hope this article helped you learn how to create a micro-job site in WordPress easily.
+You may also want to see our guide on increasing your website traffic or our comparison of the best business phone services for small businesses.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.